 - Drying zone - Important to have this close to the decorating zone.
 If the craft is not too gluey it can go right on the bulletin board.

-Glitter needs a bit more supervision and instruction or large mounds of glue and glitter quickly build up!
-Set up a time to use glitter and have a parent supervise the amount of glue and glitter that is used.
+I have found that glitter needs a bit more supervision and instruction or large mounds of glue and glitter quickly build up!
+I set up a time to use glitter and have a parent supervise the amount of glue and glitter that is used.

-5. Last tip for a more relaxed classroom during the holidays – Get ready for January BEFORE you go home for the holidays
+5. Get ready for January before you go home for the holidays

 - Send all the children’s decorations, crafts, paintings, and such home before the last day of school in December.

-- Have your holiday party before the last day of the school year.
+- Have your Christmas party before the last day of the school year.

-- Eat early on the last day of the year, so there’s lots of time to clean up the mess while the children look at books, do puzzles or watch a Holiday show.
-I like this DVD put out by Scholastic which animates children’s literature.
+- Eat early on the last day of the year, so there’s lots of time to clean up the mess while the children look at books or do puzzles.

-- Take down all decorations before you go home (I’d take mine down as the children watched a DVD), put up January’s bulletin board basics and prepare an easy day for the first day back.
+- Take down all Christmas decorations before you go home, put up January’s bulletin board basics and prepare an easy day activity for the first day back.

-- Go home and do not think about school until January, except to visit kindergarten-lessons.com of course for more winter ideas!!
+- Go home and do not think about school until January, except to visit kindergarten-lessons.com of course!!